Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/assign-action.md

 # Assign
-The Assign Action allows a request to be to a team or individual.
+The Assign Action allows a request to be assigned to a team or individual.

 ## Available Teams
-When viewing the teams to which you can assign the request too, the drop-down will only display the teams that support the Service which the request has been logged.
+When viewing the teams to which you can assign the request, the drop-down will only display the teams that support the Service which the request has been logged.
 Read more about Supporting teams here.

 ## Analysts Presence and Availability
 When deciding which analyst to assign the request to, you can view both the analyst's presence and their availability.